Pricing and related data used in BSC processes includes:

 The De Minimis Acceptance Threshold is a parameter used to eliminate Bid/Offer acceptances of small volume (currently less than 1 MWh).

-This value is written into the text of BSC Section T Paragraph 1.7 with the stipulation that the BSC Panel may review it from time to time.
-DMAT was introduced in the implementation of P010 ‘Eliminating Imbalance Price Spikes Caused By Truncating Effects’ (raised by the Transmission Company) on 11 May 2001.
+This value is written into the text of BSC Section T Paragraph 1.7 the BSC Panel may review it from time to time.

-Proposed revisions to the value of DMAT are consulted upon with the Transmission Company and Trading Parties before a Panel determination is made, and are subject to approval by the Authority.
+Proposed revisions to the value of DMAT are consulted upon with the Transmission Company and Trading Parties before a Panel determination is made, and are subject to Ofgem’s approval.

 Continuous Acceptance Duration Limit (CADL)

-CADL is used to remove short duration Bid-Offer acceptances, associated with system balancing actions, from the Energy Imbalance Price calculation.
+CADL is used to flag short duration Bid-Offer acceptances, associated with system balancing actions in the Energy Imbalance Price calculation.

-A Bid-Offer acceptance relating to any given Balancing Mechanism (BM) Unit will be removed from the system price calculation if it has duration of less than the CADL value in minutes.
-The value of CADL is currently 15 minutes.
+A Bid-Offer acceptance relating to any given Balancing Mechanism (BM) Unit will be flagged in the system price calculation if it has duration of less than the CADL value in minutes, currently 15 minutes.

-The BSC Panel may revise the value of CADL after consulting with BSC Parties but subject to the approval of the Authority.
+The BSC Panel may revise the value of CADL after consulting with BSC Parties but subject to Ofgem’s approval.

 Market Index Definition Statement (MIDS) Parameters